SierraSystems/ntt-data-notification-service/README.md

 3. Click <b>Save As</b> and select <b>Alert</b>.

 4. Provide a title, set it to run on a cron schedule and provide a valid cron expression as per your frequency needs.
+See below for more information on alert setup.

 <img width="540" alt="alertsettings1" src="https://user-images.githubusercontent.com/28017034/82948601-e965fb00-9f56-11ea-93cd-7c81dd0bfc9a.PNG">